 Related topics: primary syphilis, tertiary syphilis, early congenital syphilis, late congenital syphilis, ocular syphilis

 A51.39 – Other secondary syphilis of skin

 - Pityriasis rosea – Look for herald patch, collarette of scale, and orientation of lesions (fir-tree pattern in skin tension lines).

 - Pityriasis rubra pilaris – Look for orange-red, waxy-like keratoderma of the palms and soles; consider tissue biopsy.

 - Guttate psoriasis – Systemic signs absent, palms and soles are spared; biopsy will aid in diagnosis.

-- Erythema multiforme – Characteristic target lesions (3 concentric colors that are round and well-demarcated) occur on the extremities more often than the trunk.
-Precipitating factors are infectious (HSV, mycoplasma, etc) and usually not medication related.
+- Erythema multiforme – Characteristic target lesions (3 concentric colors that are round and well demarcated) occur on the extremities more often than the trunk.
+Precipitating factors are infectious (eg, herpes simplex virus, mycoplasma) and usually not medication related.

 - Reactive arthritis (Reiter syndrome)

-- Scabies – Check for scabies mite in mineral oil.
+- Scabies – Check for scabies mites in mineral oil.